 Market your business

 Execute your marketing plan and advertise your business accordingly.
 Based on your market research, try to connect with your target audience.
-If they are young, Instagram-loving folks, creating an IG account and posting the best cars might help.
+If they are young, Instagram-loving folks, creating an IG account and posting best cars might help.
 If they are executives who read the local daily, advertising on the business page helps grab their attention.
 A free 11th carwash after 10 successful visits might encourage them to return and build loyalty.

-What’s important is that your business (notably your chosen carwash business name) will try to establish a connection with these people.
+What’s important is that your business (notably your chosen carwash business name) will try to establish connection with these people.

 Carwash business cost and revenue estimates